Open-ISP/isp-trace-parser/README.md

 ## Accessing raw trace data

 Currently, AEMO trace data needs to be downloaded from the [AEMO website](https://aemo.com.au/en/energy-systems/major-publications/integrated-system-plan-isp/2024-integrated-system-plan-isp) and unzipped manually before the trace parser can be used.

+> [!Note]
-However, it is likely future versions of the trace parser will automate this process by using a third party platform to host the trace data.
+> However, it is likely future versions of the trace parser will automate this process by using a third party platform to host the trace data.

 ## Key terminology